-A few years later, some other computational tools allowed people to do these calculations with some restrictions, such as complexity of the software that required an experienced master or PhD student, solvers were slow and required the latest technology computers to do that.
-Over time, better solvers were developed, that allowed the resolution of more complex systems, as well as optimizing existing parts and creating new ones.
-However, the use of specialized personnel was still required, which increased costs and made it difficult for small companies to access this type of technology.
+A few years later, some other computational tools allowed people to do these calculations with some restrictions such as complexity of the software that required an experienced master or PhD student.
+Solvers were slow and required the latest technology computers to do that.
+Over time, better solvers were developed that allowed the resolution of more complex systems as well as optimizing existing parts and creating the new ones.
+However, the use of specialized personnel was still required which increased costs and made it difficult for small companies to access this type of technology.

 From this need to simplify these tools to provide greater access to them, what we know as simulation driven design was born.
-Simulation driven design has changed simulation technology and simplified that to the level where a designer can instantaneously see the results for any changes they made on the geometry.
-Previously, the work cycle to develop a product was basically concentrated in three main stages, design of the part by the team of designers, evaluation of the conditions of the application by an engineering team with which a result was obtained to provide changes or enhancements to be added again by the design team, these stages clearly spanned product development by weeks.
+Simulation driven design has changed simulation technology and simplified it to the level where, a designer can instantaneously see the results for any changes they made on the geometry.
+Previously, the work cycle to develop a product was basically concentrated in three main stages- design of the part by the team of designers, evaluation of the conditions of the application by an engineering team with which a result was obtained to provide changes or enhancements to be added again by the design team, these stages clearly spanned product development by weeks.

 Currently with simulation driven design, these stages have been simplified.
 The different software on the market currently used has made these tasks so simple that a designer is able to evaluate multi physic conditions in some specific applications obtaining accurate results.
 Designing as well as simulating has become easier.
 There are multiple tools that have been added in order to facilitate the design or editing of parts.
 An example of this are the different functions to cut, stretch or lengthen 3D elements as well as the automatic creation of 2D plans from a part in 3D.
 Many more tools have been added again to simplify the use of these software and thus allowing to develop better products in less time and at a lower cost.